Reform of interest rate benchmarks

 How is ING responding to this?

-ING welcomes the move to more robust and reliable benchmark rates.
-We have been working with regulators, industry bodies and trade associations in order to facilitate a smooth transition.
-We are closely monitoring developments and will continue to update you throughout the transition.
+ING welcomes the move to more robust and reliable benchmark rates and we are working with regulators, industry bodies and trade associations in order to facilitate a smooth transition.
+We are closely monitoring developments and will continue to update you throughout the various transitions.

-The Benchmark Regulation mentioned above requires ING to have a robust plan which sets out the actions we will take in case a benchmark rate ceases to exist or materially changes.
+The Benchmark Regulation mentioned above requires ING to have a robust plan that sets out the actions we will take in case a benchmark rate ceases to exist or materially changes.
 Each ING legal entity has a Fallback Plan.
 The Dutch Authority for Financial Markets monitors the Fallback Plan of ING Bank N.V. which can be found here:

 Any further questions?

 For more information on the reform of benchmark rates, please see the links to various websites below.
 We will continue to update you as interest rate benchmark reforms and transitions develop.
 The information on this site is not intended to be a complete or exhaustive overview.